JCWasmx86/mesonlsp/src/README.md

 ## Structure
 ### liblog
 Provides a logging implementation
-### libtypes
-Provides the data model for each type.

 ### libobjects
-Provides the data model for everything callable (Functions/Methods).
+Provides the data model for everything callable (Functions/Methods) and provides the types

-Depends on: libtypes
 ### libtypenamespace
 Provides a "TypeNamespace" instance containing everything like arguments, return types, docs

-Depends on: libtypes, libobjects
+Depends on: libobjects
 ### libast
 Provides the AST as C++ objects.